How to Backup and Recover a MediaMonkey Library

 4. Recover your database either by:

-5. At this point, your database should appear–if not, it means that MediaMonkey is not using your database backup and likely created a new empty database.
+5. At this point, your database should appear–if not, it means that MediaMonkey for Windows is not using your database backup and likely created a new empty database.
 Repeat step 4 to replace the empty database with your backup.

 Alternative Options